communityinclusion/communityinclusion.org/src/pages/about/index.md

 date: 2019-04-01
 posttype: "page"
 thumbnail: '../../images/ICI.png'
-excerpt: "The Institute for Community Inclusion at UMass Boston supports the rights of children and adults with disabilities to participate in all aspects of society.
+description: "The Institute for Community Inclusion at UMass Boston supports the rights of children and adults with disabilities to participate in all aspects of society.
 As practitioners, researchers, and teachers, we form partnerships with individuals, families, and service agencies.
 Together we advocate for personal choice, self-determination, and social and economic justice."
 ---